 Now worth around $140 billion annually worldwide, the video games industry is a serious business.
-In this scenario, Mythic Quest: Raven’s Banquet tries to make the video games world more accessible to everyone, by offering a sharp and intelligent comedy.
+In this scenario, Mythic Quest: Raven’s Banquet tries to make the video game world more accessible to everyone by offering a sharp and intelligent comedy.
 The series certainly gets a laugh, no matter the context.

 As an Apple TV+ product, the show takes place in the offices of Mythic Quest, a Massively Multiplayer Online Role-Playing Game, or MMORPG.
 The studio is about to release a new expansion called Raven’s Banquet.

 The plot follows the creative director Ian Grimm (Rob McElhenney), whose egocentrism and undesirable behavior often trigger action.
 In the same way, Michael Scott of The Office disrupts his workplace, and so does Ian.
 He listens neither to the lead engineer Poppy Li (Charlotte Nicdao), nor to the rest of the team, so creating hilarious chaos.
 What results from this is a salty, yet funny, workplace comedy.

 Mythic Quest shares features with series like Silicon Valley, Scrubs, or Space Force.
 The characters follow a coherent storyline without in-depth analysis, but still well-defined.
 There is the workaholic who tries to escape loneliness, but also the artist that can’t accept technological evolution and the money-hungry manager.